H3X-007/KOTH-Script/README.md

 - Applies necessary patches to enhance security.
 - Stops critical services like Tomcat, Nginx, and MariaDB.
 - Restricts file permissions and removes certain executables.
-- Monitors and updates the KING nickname in real-time.
+- Monitors and updates the KING nickname in real-time..

 ## Usage